graviton-browser/graviton-browser/TESTS.md

 ## GUI shell

+### Mac

+Cancellation failed and was disabled in this update.

 - [ ] Start the GUI.
+Run Tic-Tac-Toe and ensure it downloads properly, the main window disappears, TTT starts.
+Quit and ensure GUI is restored.
+- [ ] Ensure the history list populates with an app tile for it.
+- [ ] Start `com.github.rohitawate:everest` and click cancel during the download.
+Make sure it stops.
+- [ ] Start Everest again, this time, quit during the download and ensure Graviton properly quits.
+- [ ] Start it for a third time and this time let it succeed.
+- [ ] Right click on one of the tiles and ensure each item works.

+### Windows

-Run `com.github.startbugs` and ensure it downloads properly, the main window disappears, SpotBugs starts.
+- [ ] Start the GUI.
+Run Tic-Tac-Toe and ensure it downloads properly, the main window disappears, TTT starts.
+Quit and ensure GUI is restored.
 - [ ] Ensure the history list populates with an app tile for it.
 - [ ] Start `com.github.rohitawate:everest` and click cancel during the download.
 Make sure it stops.
 - [ ] Start Everest again, this time, quit during the download and ensure Graviton properly quits.